alexbasista/terraform-tfe-workspacer/README.md

   }
 }
 ```
->📝 Note: Setting a `TFE_TOKEN` environment variable is the recommended approach for the TFE provider auth.
+>📝 Note: Setting a `TFE_TOKEN` environment variable is the recommended approach for the TFE provider authentication.

 See the [examples](./examples) directory for more detailed example scenarios, and see the following section for optional configurations/features.